 An RFP will be prepared and design services retained in 2023.
 The Automotive Technology program at Suffolk continues to garner tremendous interest from local employers and students.
-The program had over 350 applications for Fall of 2023 for an available 124 seats.
-As of February 1, 2023, the program had nearly 200 applicants and had already accepted 60 students for the fall of 2024.
-It is anticipated that this year's enrollment may exceed any year in the program's history.
+The program had over 350 applications for Fall of 2023 for an available 148 seats.
+The program enrolled a record 168 students, a number that is greatly overwhelming the current facility.
+It is anticipated that this year's enrollment will continue this trend.
 In addition to strong enrollment in traditional degree programs the College is exploring new opportunities for workforce development through electric vehicle training for new and incumbent workers.
 The College has also been in communication with local labor groups to explore the addition of formal apprenticeship training.
 The overall health of this program warrants the expansion to the Michael J. Grant Campus allowing for substantial enrollment growth in both credit and non-credit programming that will support students and local employers.